Developer-Marcelo/baileys-prisma/README.md

 ```

 📋 Prerequisites (Pre-configuration)
-Before installing and using npm install baileys-beginner-prisma, you must ensure your environment is ready.
+Before installing and using npm install baileys-prisma, you must ensure your environment is ready.

 Database & Prisma Setup